Understanding Your Investments

 Covered calls can also be used to help investors generate consistent income.
 A call is an option contract that gives its buyer the right to buy a specified number of shares of a underlying asset (usually a stock or ETF) at a specified (strike) price on or before the designated expiration date of the contract.

 Although call buyers have rights, call sellers have obligations.
 They are obligated to sell their shares at the strike price on or before the contract’s expiration.
 The defining feature of a covered call is that you own shares of the underlying asset.
-In other words, covered calls allow you to use shares that you own to generate income.
-This can be a particularly powerful strategy of the underlying stock also pays a dividend.
+In other words, covered calls allow you to use shares that you own to generate additional income.
+This can be a particularly powerful strategy if the underlying stock also pays a dividend.

 The income from a covered call also offers you an efficient way to hedge some the risk of the stocks you hold and provides a boost to your return when you sell the stock.
 However, because covered calls lock in a sell price (the strike price), they can offer limited potential for gain and will not allow you to benefit if the stock has a rapid increase in price.

 Options trade on an exchange just like stocks.
 But they are priced differently.
 Options are derivatives; they derive their value from the underlying asset.
 The amount you are paid is called option premium.
+You can learn more about a comprehensive covered call strategy here.

 Understanding each investment in your portfolio – how it’s structured as well as what benefits and risks it offers you, will help you to become a more confident and successful investor.